jeffgortmaker/pyblp/docs/api.rst

    SimulationResults

-The results can be converted into a dictionary.
+The results can be pickled or converted into a dictionary.

 .. autosummary::
    :toctree: _api

+   SimulationResults.to_pickle
    SimulationResults.to_dict

 They can also be converted into a :class:`Problem` with the following method.